Connectivity of a Family of Bilateral Agreement Random Graphs: Asymptotically Equivalent Distribution

-We consider a uniformly random permutation of all $M$ objects with some order restrictions which are only within type 0.
-Let $X$ denote the number of objects of type 0 that lie at the first $m$ places of this permutation.
-The law of $X$ for $j<m$ is given by the following formula:
+\begin{lem} Assume we have $M=m_0+m_1+\cdots +m_s$ objects, each assigned a type, where $m_i$ denotes the number of objects of type $i$ for each $0\leq i \leq s$.
+Consider a uniformly random permutation of all $M$ objects with some order restrictions which are only for objects of type 0.
+Let $X$ represent the number of type 0 objects within the first $l$ positions of this permutation where $l<M$.
+The law of $X$ for a given $j<l$ is given by the following formula: